 Furthermore, a pesticide called trifluralin contaminates most basa.
-It’s a substance that can be harmful for human health.
+It’s a substance that can be harmful to human health.

 This fish is one of the most common finds in Spanish cuisine.
 It’s even used as a lower-cost alternative for swordfish.
 However, its large size presents a big disadvantage.

 Due to its size, the fat ends up accumulating cadmium (a harmful metal) and mercury.
-Both metals don’t have many health benefits to offer, so avoiding their consumption is the best option.
+Both metals don’t have many health benefits to offer, so avoiding this risky fish is the best option.

-Many places eat mackerel regularly, especially in restaurants.
+Many places have mackerel regularly, especially in restaurants.
 Despite their popular consumption, the World Health Organization (WHO) declares it as a dangerous food.

 This risky fish contains one of the highest quantities of mercury in its meat.
 Keeping that in mind, the smartest thing is to avoid mackerel, or at the very least, having it only from time to time.

 If the previous fish is common (mackerel), then what can we say about tilapia?
-It’s no doubt one of the most frequent fishes on all the levels of fishing, commercial and consumption.
+It’s no doubt one of the most popular fish on all the levels of fishing, commercial and consumption.

-Despite how commonplace it is, it’s also might be one of the most riskiest fish for human health.
-It gets worse, tilapia is even comparable to lard because of its high fat content.
+Despite how common it is, it also might be one of the riskiest fish for human health.
+It gets worse, tilapia is even comparable to lard because of its high-fat content.
 It leads to high cholesterol (LDL), or in other words “bad cholesterol”.

-Taking advantage of its bigger size, the swordfish feeds on other smaller fish throughout its lifetime.
+Taking advantage of its bigger size, the swordfish feed on other smaller fish throughout its lifetime.
 As a result, it stores large quantities of fat, which could also store high levels of mercury.